hiibolt/KnowledgeBase/pages/Introduction to the Shell.md

 	- ### `exit`
 	  Closes the current SSH session (also applies to other contexts)
 	- ### `sort`
-	  Sorts the provided arguments in alphabetical order.
+	  Sorts the provided arguments in alphabetical order

 	  Arguments:
 	  * `-r` - Reverses the order of output.